Research & Partnerships

-The Center promotes healthy aging among multi-cultural and diverse populations living in the San Francisco Bay area.
-With faculty affiliates from all academic disciplines at SJSU, the Center facilitates interdisciplinary aging research, education and training, and strategic partnerships with community-based organizations working with older adults.
+CHAMP promotes healthy aging among multi-cultural and diverse populations living in the San Francisco Bay area.
+With faculty affiliates from a variety of academic disciplines at SJSU, the Center facilitates interdisciplinary aging research, education and training, and strategic partnerships with community-based organizations working with older adults.
 For more information please visit the CHAMP website.